Difference Between Vtach and Vfib

 Vtach vs Vfib

 VTach is a rapid heart rhythm caused by heart disease, scarring, or medications, which can cause dizziness, chest pain, and fainting.
 Ventricular fibrillation is a chaotic and irregular heart rhythm that can cause sudden cardiac arrest if not treated.
-It is often caused by an underlying heart condition.
+It is caused by an underlying heart condition.

 Vtach vs Vfib

-Ventricular Tachycardia (Vtach) is a medical condition that defines irregular heart impulses, and it is usually triggered due to some other heart problem or disorder.
+Ventricular Tachycardia (Vtach) is a medical condition that defines irregular heart impulses, and it is triggered due to some other heart problem or disorder.
 This condition is categorized into various aspects, and most of them are genetic.

 That is, the medical issue or condition is passed from the parents to the kids.